Isabella-Mitchell/lonely-house/README.md

 ## Content

-- As the listings are ficitious, I used [ChatGPT](https://openai.com/blog/chatgpt/) to generate listing descriptions.
+- As the listings are fictitious, I used [ChatGPT](https://openai.com/blog/chatgpt/) to generate listing descriptions.

-- I took inspiration from the [Landmark Trust](https://www.landmarktrust.org.uk/) website for the listings names, locations and facilties.
+- I took inspiration from the [Landmark Trust](https://www.landmarktrust.org.uk/) website for the listings names, locations and facilities.

 - I looked at the following websites for inspiration on branding and functionality
   - [Landmark Trust](https://www.landmarktrust.org.uk/)